CodeAndConquer94/scamazon/README.md

 This project uses C++ and relies on the SQLite3 library for database management and the OpenSSL library for password hashing.

-For a debian-based system, Mac, or Windows I have included a script to run to install all dependencies and build and execute the program.
-Debian based systems should run the codespaces script.
+For Mac, Windows and most Linux distributions I have included a script to run to install all dependencies and build and execute the program.

-1. Make the script executable for debian systems run this command from the project root directory `sudo chmod +x ./buildAndRunCodespaces.sh`.
+1. Make the script executable: for Linux systems run this command from the project root directory Linux: `sudo chmod +x ./build_Linux.sh`.
 2. Execute the script;
-   - Debian or Github Codespaces: `./buildAndRunCodespaces.sh`
-   - Windows: `./buildAndRunWindows.ps1`
+   - Linux: `./build_Linux.sh`
+   - Windows: `build_Windows.ps1` -- (Navigate to the codebase root, right-click the script, click "run with powershell")
-   - Mac: `/.buildAndRunMac.sh`
+   - Mac: `/.build_Mac.sh`
 3. The script will automatically launch the program once it is finished installing dependencies and compiling.

 ### For other systems
+    You should not need to install these, most systems have an included script to build and run.
 **Prerequisites:**

 1. A C++ compiler supporting C++11 or later (e.g., g++ on Linux).
 2. SQLite3 development libraries (e.g., `sudo apt install sqlite-devel` on Debian Systems).
 3. OpenSSL development libraries (e.g., `sudo apt install openssl-devel` on Systems).

+## Compile command
+    You should not need to run this, most systems have an included script to build and run.

 ```bash
 # Compile all .cpp files and link against SQLite3 and OpenSSL crypto libraries